 The Agricultural designation on Schedule 'A1' of this Plan applies to Specialty Crop Areas and areas where Class 1, 2 and 3 soils under the Canada Land Inventory Soil Capability for Agriculture predominate.
-These prime agricultural areas shall be regarded as the Agricultural System for the Township of Ramara, protected for the long term primarily for farming and agriculturally related uses.
+These lands shall be regarded as the Prime Agricultural Area for the Township of Ramara and these lands shall be protected for the long term, primarily for farming and agriculturally related uses.